elliotsayes/Reality/docs/VerseGuide.md

 }
 ```

 To change the art and layout for the map itself, you'll have to update the assets.
-See the next section for details.
+Let's get creative!

 ## Customizing your Tilemap